 This ratio isn’t enough.
 A 4mm snowflake will take up 2% of the scene when photographing with a full frame sensor.

 Extension tubes will allow you to capture a 2:1 scene.
 These hollow tubes sit in-between your lens and camera, allowing your camera to focus closer to the front element.

-These tubes are by far the most effective and efficient way to capture snowflake photography.
+These set of extension tubes are by far the most effective and efficient way to photograph snowflakes.
 Close-up filters also work, just not as well.

 We recommend the Kenko DG Auto Extension Tube Set for Canon and Nikon alike.

 These filters act as a magnifying glass, and many can be stacked together to further the magnification.
 They will distort the edges of your image, but you can crop them out later.